Meigyoku-Thmn/Ever17-NodeJS-Converter/documentation/SC3.md

 This game has 4 sets of opcode: the **meta opcodes**, the **flow opcodes**, the **command opcodes** and the **textual opcodes**.

-* The **meta opcodes** are the prefixes of the 3 remaining opcode kind, also has an opcode that calls into textual subroutine;
+* The **meta opcodes** are the prefixes of the 3 remaining opcode kind, also has an opcode that calls into textual subroutine, and an opcode that sets variables;
 * The **flow opcodes** control the flow of script (branch, loop, call), as well as control the state of the game engine;
 * The **command opcodes** control almost everything visually except text box displaying;
 * The **textual opcodes** control how text is displayed, play associated voice clip,... (anything related to displaying on text box).